Ask a doctor about a prescription for BRONCOVIR ORAL SUSPENSION

 Trimethoprim, 53.2 mg; sulfamethoxazole, 266.6 mg; and potassium sulfoguaiacolate, 83.4 mg.

-The other components (excipients) are: Sodium saccharin, sucrose, microcrystalline cellulose, raspberry flavor (contains ammonium sulfite), sodium benzoate, and water.
+The other components (excipients) are: Sodium saccharin, sucrose, microcrystalline cellulose, raspberry flavor (contains ammonium sulfite), sodium benzoate, water.

-Appearance of the product and contents of the packaging:
+Appearance of the Product and Package Contents:

-Each package contains 150 ml.
+Each package contains 150ml.

 INDUSTRIA QUÍMICA Y FARMACÉUTICA VIR, S.A.